Chapter 12 Bankruptcy

 • Take an oath to tell the truth

-• Answer questions from your trustee or creditors (often creditors do not show up to these meetings)
+• Answer questions from your trustee or creditors, though often creditors do not attend these meetings

-• Attend the meeting (both spouses must attend if you filed together)
+• Both spouses must attend if you file together

 • Answer questions honestly about your finances